ms-iot/content/en-US/Samples/Dism.md

 lang: en-US
 ---

-# Using DISM to flash micro SD card for Windows IoT Core device
+# Use DISM to flash micro SD card for Windows IoT Core device

 ### An alternative method to WindowsIoTImageHelper